petru-braha/YP-compiler/README.md

 # YP compiler

+You can find the romanian version of this document [here](/docs/README%20RO.md).

 ## Usage (in project's root)

-- when looking through the code, we recommand installing VS Code and the "Better Comments" extension.
+- for improved redability, we recommand VS Code and the "Better Comments" extension

+0. "./setup.sh" - checks for bison and flex installation and builds our compiler
-0. "./compile.sh"
+0. "./compile.sh" - builds the custom compiler
+0. "./src/discard.sh" - delete the additional files
-1. "./run.out <file_path>" - compiles and runs the source code
+0. "./run.out <file_path>" - compiles and runs the source code
-2. "./src/discard.sh" - delete the additional files

 ## Features